hellbound22/mega-security-rs/README.md

 for usage example check `tests/auth.rs`

 ### TODO
-- [x] Client needs to be able to change the id to generate salt to whatever string
-- [ ] Client creates
-    - RSA key pair 2048bits (sharing folders/files)
-    - Ed25519 key pair 256bits (signature keys)
-    - Curve25519 key pair (chat)
-    All private keys are encrypted using the master key using AES-ECB and stored by the Server
 - [ ] Server sends back Encypted Master Key, Encrypted Private RSA key, Encypted Session ID
 - [ ] Client decrypts the Encypted Master Key with the Derived Encryption Key
     - [ ] Master key is used to decrypt RSA Private Key